-The Friends and LLC follow FASB ASU 958: Presentation and Disclosure by Not-for-Profit Entities for Contributed Nonfinancial Assets which increases the transparency of contributed nonfinancial assets through enhanced presentation and disclosure and requires nonfinancial assets to be presented as separate line items on the consolidated statements of activities.
-In addition, the standard requires additional disclosures to include description, valuation techniques, and disaggregation of amounts by contributed category.
+The Friends and LLC follow FASB ASU 958: Presentation and Disclosure by Not-for-Profit Entities for Contributed Nonfinancial Assets, which increases the transparency of contributed nonfinancial assets through enhanced presentation and disclosure requirements.

-Non-financial contributions are reflected as support with offsetting expense in the accompanying consolidated financial statements at estimated value where an objective valuation basis is available.
-During 2023 and 2022, various goods and services were donated for fund-raising activities and support services.
-Contributed goods are recognized at the cost to purchase at the time of the donation.
-The approximate value of these goods and services was \$31,900 and \$11,000 for the years ended December 31, 2023 and 2022, respectively.
+Non-financial contributions are reflected as special events support with offsetting expense in the accompanying consolidated financial statements at estimated value where an objective valuation basis is available.
+During 2024 and 2023, various goods and services were donated for fundraising activities and support services.
+Contributed goods are recognized at the retail cost to purchase at the time of the donation.
+The approximate value of these goods and services was \$11,500 and \$31,900 for the years ended December 31, 2024 and 2023, respectively.
+There were no donor imposed restrictions placed on these contributions for 2024 or 2023.